Colin Jost Of 'SNL' Knows You're Laughing At His 'Very Punchable Face'

 Saturday Night Live's Colin Jost knows there's something about his clean-cut image that rubs some people the wrong way.
 When he joined SNL as a writer in 2005, he worked off-camera — and didn't have to think about his looks.

-Jost's new memoir, A Very Punchable Face, describes his experiences growing up in a middle-class household in Staten Island.
+Jost's new memoir, A Very Punchable Face, describes his experiences growing up in a middle-class household on Staten Island.

 "Part of writing this book was being excited to talk about parts of my life and weird episodes in my life that I thought that would be entertaining for people," he says.
 Or, he adds, for people to "just get another chance to laugh at me."